LorenzoS92/engineeringladders/Developer.md

 </picture>

 * **Creates**: designs and creates new technologies that are widely used either by internal or external teams
-* **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
+* **Leads**: leads the technical excellence of the system and creates plans to mitigate outages, and he is the first person for his team for technical matters
-* **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
+* **Mentors**: mentors others to accelerate their career-growth and encourages them to participate, by collaborating with the Engineering Manager to growth people.
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes, and by reporting feedbacks to the engineering manager
-* **Community**: makes an impact on the entire tech community also outside the company, for example by promoting a library created inside a company, writing down tech blog articles or by impatting the company engineer culture outside
+* **Community**: makes an impact on the entire tech community also outside the company, for example by promoting a best practice / library created inside a company, writing down tech blog articles or by impatting the company engineer culture outside
 * **Monitor**:  monitors performance, observability and dashboards following business KPIs, push changes if performance are affected and communicates proactively with the product owner if a technical problem can cause a business issue.

 # Other Pages